LED Colour Light Therapy Facial

-Celebrities like Kourtney Kardashian and Jessica Alba amongst many others are all in favour of LED light therapy because it is a great choice for anyone who prefers non-invasive skin tightening treatments.
+Celebrities like Kourtney Kardashian and Jessica Alba are in favour of LED light therapy because it is a great choice for anyone who prefers non-invasive skin tightening treatments.

 How Does It Feel?

-It feels totally relaxing and therapeutic because the LED lights feel warm on the face, but will not cause burns to the skin, but protective goggles must be worn because the lights are very bright.
+It feels totally relaxing and therapeutic because the LED lights feel warm on the face.
+The lights are very bright.
+You must wear protective goggles.
+The treatment will not cause burns to the skin.

 LED Light Therapy is Not For Everyone

-Because specific medications or conditions can cause a person to develop sensitivity to light or even have a seizure, and herbs and over the counter medications such as Psoralen and St. John’s Wort can also cause a sensitivity to light.
+Specific medications or conditions can cause a person to develop sensitivity to light or even have a seizure.
+Herbs and over the counter medications such as Psoralen and St. John’s Wort can also cause a sensitivity to light.

 Check with your doctor before booking an appointment.

 You should not have this treatment if you have epilepsy, an open wound or an active skin infection.